developingAlex/lakedisappointment/README.md

 1. Now the error returned for an incorrect password was just the error code 400.

-1. make an error component (because we're going to need to run some logic to decypher the true error for the user.)
+1. Make an error component (because we're going to need to run some logic to decypher the true error for the user.)

     ```javascript
     import React from 'react'